Acute leukaemias in adults

 - In AML, the proportion of blasts with myeloid immunophenotype in the bone marrow or blood is at least 20% or the blasts show a genetic change that is typical to AML.

-- ALL: AML, lymphoblastic lymphomas, large cell lymphomas, lymphatic blast phase of myeloid leukaemia, primitive plasma cell leukaemia, mononucleosis
+- ALL: AML, lymphoblastic lymphomas, large cell lymphomas (Lymphomas), lymphatic blast phase of myeloid leukaemia (Chronic myelogenous leukaemia (CML)), primitive plasma cell leukaemia, mononucleosis (Mononucleosis)

 - B and T lymphoblastic lymphomas are different manifestations of the same disease as the corresponding forms of ALL.
-Lymphomas are characterised by significant extramedullary tumours and the infiltration rate of blasts in the bone marrow is less than 25%.
-However, in many cases it is difficult to make a distinction between lymphoma and leukaemia.
+Lymphomas are characterised by significant extramedullary tumours.

 Clinical picture and laboratory findings